goflow¶

 description: "Reviews code for security issues"

 prompt: "You are a security expert.
-Find vulnerabilities and cite file paths."
+Find vulnerabilities."

 tools: ["grep", "view"]